Different neck and back surgeries require different incisions

 The muscles surrounding the spine help to support the spine by sharing the weight of the body.
 If the muscles are cut, they can no longer support the body’s weight until the muscles rebuild and heal.
 During that time, the spine is solely supporting the majority of the body’s weight, which causes compression of the vertebrae and discs in the spine.
 This can lead to complications and failed surgeries because compressing the vertebrae of the spine is counterintuitive to having an effective postoperative recovery.

-During our minimally invasive spine surgery performed at Laser Spine Institute, the surgeon begins with a small, 1-inch incision in the neck or back.
+During our minimally invasive spine surgery performed at Laser Spine Institute, the surgeon begins with a small, one-inch incision in the neck or back.
 The muscles and soft tissues around the spine are spared, gently being pushed aside so the surgeon can access the spine.
-This technique allows our patients to experience a significantly shorter recovery time§ than patients who undergo traditional open back surgery.
+This technique allows our patients to experience no lengthy recovery.^

 We offer minimally invasive decompression surgery for milder spine conditions and minimally invasive stabilization surgery for more progressive spine conditions.
-All surgeries are performed through a 1-inch incision and take place in one of our world-class outpatient surgery centers across the country.
+All surgeries place in one of our world-class outpatient surgery centers across the country.

-If you would like to learn more about the advantages of our minimally invasive spine surgery at Laser Spine Institute, please contact our care team.
-We’ve helped more than 75,000 patients find relief from neck and back pain, and we are confident we can help you find pain relief so you can return to life.
+If you would like to learn more about the advantages of our minimally invasive spine surgery at Laser Spine Institute, please contact our team.
+We can provide you with a free MRI review* to help determine whether you’re a candidate for our outpatient procedures.